Brewers vs. Giants Player Props Betting Odds

 |1

-- Christian Yelich has 28 hits with four doubles, four home runs, 14 walks and 13 RBI.
-He's also stolen five bases.
+- Willy Adames has four doubles, five home runs, 19 walks and 16 RBI (26 total hits).
+He's also swiped two bases.

 |Opponent